 Most importantly, never try to cut out a corn or callus yourself, as you could make the problem worse.
 Corns and calluses can be removed this way, but only by a podiatrist.

 Parts of the foot – particularly the heels – can be particularly susceptible to becoming hard, dry and even cracked.
 They can be a particular problem during the summer months, when wearing sandals, flip flops and other open-backed shoes causes friction around the edge of the heels.
 And if the skin starts to become cracked, it can be quite painful.

 How to treat them

-According to the College of Podiatry, prevention is the best course of action when it comes to hard skin.
+Prevention is the best course of action when it comes to hard skin.
 So moisturise your feet regularly and use a pumice stone or foot file in the bath or shower.
 Special heel balms are available over the counter that contain effective hydrating ingredients – these should be used two or three times a day until the skin is back to normal.

 If the problem gets worse, you may need to see a podiatrist to cut away the hard skin or for a prescription for stronger moisturising treatments.
 Some severe cases may also require the cracked skin to be strapped with a bandage or other dressing to allow the feet to heal.
 In cases where the cracks in the skin are severe, a podiatrist may be able to use a special tissue glue to hold the edges of the cracks together.